Nextmate-ai/nextmate-dapp/Pharos/README.md

 ## Features

-- Connected to Coinbase Wallet

 - Multi-chain Wallet Support

-    We have deployed [smart contracts](https://basescan.org/address/0xcA3DAd26B05C3AFEf9a5d8a53B51d7638A51aD3f) on Base, allowing users to participate in prediction markets, create prediction markets, and earn profits from these markets on the Base network.
+    We have deployed [smart contracts](https://pharosscan.xyz/address/0xBA439A278d470b472758662578e5C012f8C0C263) on Pharos, allowing users to participate in prediction markets, create prediction markets, and earn profits from these markets on the Pharos network.

 - Telegram Integration
 - Prediction Markets